KabukiAge vs BonchiAge: Age-Senbei Rice Crackers

-Senbei is the traditional Japanese rice cracker with a round shape, and most traditional Senbei rice crackers available at Japanese supermarkets are typically flavored with soy sauce or salt.
+Senbei is a traditional Japanese rice cracker made of the staple of the Japanese diet, “Uruchi (うるち)” non-glutinous rice, and the majority of traditional Senbei rice crackers are mainly seasoned with soy sauce or salt.

-In modern times, a variety of Sensei-type snacks are being sold at grocery stores in Japan, and in recent years even if you don’t live in Japan, you can find various types of Japanese rice crackers on online shopping sites, including Amazon.com.
+In modern times, a large variety of Sensei-like snacks can be bought at grocery stores in Japan, and in recent years even if you don’t live in Japan, you can easily find various types of Japanese rice crackers on online marketplaces.

-BonchiAge is light in weight and texture as compared to KabukiAge.
-It is a crispy Age Senbei that is flavored with a soy-sauce-based sauce and sugar.
-Bonchiage features having a rich umami that comes from ingredients such as bonito and kombu seaweed extracts.
+BonchiAge is lightly salted and is not hard compared to KabukiAge.
+It is a light crispy, savory Age Senbei seasoned mainly with soy-sauce-based sauce and sugar, packed with umami from bonito and kombu seaweed extracts.